optimagic-dev/optimagic/README.rst

 ============

 estimagic is a Python package for nonlinear optimization with or without constraints.
 It is particularly suited to solve difficult nonlinear estimation problems.
-On top it provides functionality to perform statistical inference on estimated parameters.
+On top, it provides functionality to perform statistical inference on estimated parameters.

 Optimization